First-year law students are eligible to participate in the Joint Journal Competition held each May, the week after spring semester exams.

 The North Carolina Banking Institute Journal is a student-edited law journal at the University of North Carolina School of Law.
 It is a leading banking law resource for attorneys, judges, policymakers, and scholars and contains practical as well as academic articles and features.

-Founded by University of North Carolina School of Law students in 2019, the North Carolina Civil Rights Law Review publishes innovative, important commentary and analysis of civil rights law in the United States.
+Organized by University of North Carolina School of Law students in 2019, the North Carolina Civil Rights Law Review publishes innovative, important commentary and analysis of civil rights law in the United States.
 The journal operates in collaboration with the UNC Center for Civil Rights and integrates the long-running Conference on Race, Class, Gender and Ethnicity as its annual symposium.
+The journal currently operates as an recognized student organization, and will seek official recognition from the law school faculty in the coming years.

 The student-run North Carolina Journal of International Law started out focusing on international issues affecting the business community; however, the journal has over time broadened its scope and expanded its purview beyond commerce and commercial law.
 It continues to maintain its commitment to examining international commercial law, but it also examines the full range of international issues, from cyber espionage and intellectual property to human rights and territorial disputes.